-However, worrying it is and with many people now having to also home school, being restricted to staying at home is also an opportunity to get all those jobs completed that that you started – but never quite got around to finishing.
-If you have kids at home it is good to get into a routine of home schooling (alongside potentially working from home if you are able to) and in-between and at weekends you can try and fit in those jobs that you never get the chance to do.
-It’s also a great way to get the kids more involved with household chores and projects to give then a different type of ‘learning’ experience alongside their academic work.
+However, worrying it is and with many people now having to also home school, being restricted to staying at home is also an opportunity to get all those jobs completed that you started – but never quite got around to finishing.
+If you have kids at home it is good to get into a routine of homeschooling (alongside potentially working from home if you are able to) and in between and at weekends you can try and fit in those jobs that you never get the chance to do.
+It’s also a great way to get the kids more involved with household chores and projects to give them a different type of ‘learning’ experience alongside their academic work.

 Start that DIY job you’ve been putting off Everybody has a list of home improvements that we’ve been meaning to do and just never quite got around to doing.
 It may be simple jobs like replacing light bulbs or putting shelves up or bigger jobs like repainting the skirting boards or decluttering the garage or loft.
 Whatever the jobs are, big or small, start them now whilst you have the opportunity.

 Upcycle If you have always thought of starting an upcycling project, now is the time.
 You may have a chest of drawers you would like to renovate by repainting them or would maybe like to make a new seating area in the garden out of wooden pallets.
-Either way upcycling is a great way to repurpose something no longer fit or used for its original purpose and save it ending up in landfill.
+Either way upcycling is a great way to repurpose something no longer fits or is used for its original purpose and save it from ending up in a landfill.

 Get cleaning Again this is a task that you either love or hate but it is even more essential at this moment in time.
 Draw yourself up a daily schedule and try and clean a room a day giving it a really deep clean.
 It not only keeps the germs away but is great for your mental health; so, get on top of your cleaning schedule whilst you have the chance and get the kids involved too.